klsmith5370/React-Info/README.md

 # React-Info

-Just a fun little refresher on React building a static page
+Just a fun little refresher on React